osvlandi/AI_for_medicine/diagnosis/week1-disease-detection/disease-detection-notes.md

-### 📝 Week 1 – Disease Detection with Computer Vision
+### Lecture Notes – 📝 Week 1 – Disease Detection with Computer Vision
 *Start of the **AI for Medicine** specialization (DeepLearning.AI, taught by Pranav Rajpurkar)*

 ---